-Types of live vaccines

-- · Rotavirus vaccine · BCG - · Measles-rubella (MR) vaccine · Measles vaccine - · Rubella vaccine · Varicella (chicken pox) vaccine - · Mumps vaccine · Yellow fever vaccine
+Types of live vaccines Rotavirus vaccine BCG Measles-rubella (MR) vaccine Mubella vaccine Varicella (chicken pox) vaccine Mumps vaccine Yellow fever vaccine --------------------------- ---

 Inactivated vaccine

 Inactivated vaccines are made by killing the virus or bacteria, extracting the components required to develop resistance (immunity) and eliminating their virulence (pathogenicity).
 The bacteria and viruses do not multiply, and several shots are required to establish resistance (immunity).
 Two or three vaccine shots are given at certain intervals to establish a basic resistance (immunity), after which a booster is given several months to one year later to enhance resistance (immunity) to a sufficient level.
 However, the resistance (immunity) declines gradually.
 To keep the resistance (immunity) for a long time, a booster is required at certain intervals, depending on the characteristics of the vaccine.